SoroushMehraban/Apache-Kafka/readme.md

 You may use the following command to get information about a topic such as partition count or replication factor:
 `kafka-topics.sh --describe --zookeeper zookeeper:2181 --topic <TOPIC_NAME>`
 #### delete
-`kafka-topics.sh --delete --zookeper zookeper:2181 --topic <TOPIC_NAME>`
+`kafka-topics.sh --delete --zookeeper zookeeper:2181 --topic <TOPIC_NAME>`
 ### Kafka producers
 To begin with, we create a new topic named "messages" that simulates a multi-user chat:
 `kafka-topics.sh --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic messages`

 To connect to producer shell, enter the following command:
-`kafka-console-producer.sh --broker-list kafka:9092 --topic meessages`
+`kafka-console-producer.sh --broker-list kafka:9092 --topic messages`

 Then, in whichever format we like, we may insert two messages:
 `{'user_id': 1, 'recipient_id': 2, 'meesage': 'Hi.'}`